vishramt7/Resume/README.md

 - **PhD Thesis:** "Understanding protein folding and domain swapping using structure based model MD simulations." **PI:** Dr. Shachi Gosavi

 - **PhD projects:**
-  1. Intrinsic disorder in well-folded globular proteins (published).
+  1. Intrinsic disorder in well-folded globular proteins.
-  2. The sensitivity of computational protein folding to contact map perturbations: The case of ubiquitin folding and function (published).
+  2. The sensitivity of computational protein folding to contact map perturbations: The case of ubiquitin folding and function.
-  3. Investigating the cause of domain swapping in the C-terminal domain of main protease (MproC) from SARS-CoV (published).
+  3. Investigating the cause of domain swapping in the C-terminal domain of main protease (MproC) from SARS-CoV.
-  4. Understanding the domain swapping mechanism in mutant protein G and its application in designing a novel domain swapped dimer.
+  4. Understanding the domain swapping mechanism in mutant protein G and its application in designing a novel domain swapped dimer (unpublished).
 \
 &nbsp;
 - **M.Sc.
 Project:** "Functional annotation of putative glycosyltrasferases from Mycobacterium tuberculosis [computational project]", IIT Bombay. **Guide:** Prof. P. V. Balaji